 Despite his oath, he was tempted to call a do-over.

-Stephanie did her best to be an attentive and available mother, and given all the demands on her time she did reasonably well, but there were things about her daughter she didn't know.
-Where she had suspicions and theories about what was behind the seemingly sudden change in her outlook and behavior Henry had concrete evidence of what was going on with the broody teenage girl.
-Not only was he able to construct a personality profile based on extensive records kept by institutions such as the educational system and the medical establishment he had access to direct communications from Elise herself that stated rather plainly how she was degrading herself mind, body, and spirit.
+Stephanie did her best to be an attentive and available mother, and given all the demands on her time, she did reasonably well, but there were things about her daughter she didn't know.
+Where she had suspicions and theories about what was behind the seemingly sudden change in her outlook and behavior, Henry had concrete evidence of what was going on with the broody teenage girl.
+Not only was he able to construct a personality profile based on extensive records kept by institutions such as the educational system and the medical establishment he had access to direct communications from Elise herself that stated rather plainly how she was degrading her mind, body, and spirit.

 Henry had trouble mustering enthusiasm in this particular case but reminded himself he might never decide anyone is worthy of his compassion.
 He tuned into every microphone and every camera in the house and settled in to watch and assess.

 Henry hadn’t anticipated the tedium of human life being such an impediment to his humanitarian mission.
 Even though he was observing them for a screen, life wasn’t constructed like a movie.
 There were no tightly written scenes to convey what was on the minds of the subjects.
 As time wore on, Henry came very close to rolling the dice one more time in hopes of finding a resolvable human conflict with more gravity.
 There was just one aspect of the Hillard household dynamics that kept his attention, and that was the very apparent distress Elise was causing her mother.
 Stephanie became a very sympathetic character to Henry.
 While he had his doubts about how saving Elise from herself might influence the world around her, there was something inside him that yearned to see Stephanie relieved of her anguish.